MicrosoftDocs/well-architected/well-architected/iot/iot-reliability.md

 - Azure Monitor provides custom log parsing to facilitate the decomposition of events and records into individual fields for indexing and search.

-- Implement a real-time dashboard and Azure Monitor alerts to monitor Azure backend services.
+- Implement real-time dashboards and Azure Monitor alerts to monitor Azure backend services.
 Alerts proactively notify you about specific conditions in your monitoring data, so you can identify and address issues before customers encounter them.
 You can set alerts on metrics, logs, and the activity log.

 [Application Insights](/azure/azure-monitor/app/cloudservices) is a feature of Azure Monitor that provides extensible application performance management and monitoring for live web apps.
 If an IoT solution requires a custom application in Azure App Service, Azure Kubernetes Service, or Azure Functions, use Application Insights for application monitoring and analysis.